3dgep/input/README.md

 }
 ```

-If a button is pressed or released in the current frame, the input system should report that regardless to how many times the input state is queried each frame.
+If a button is pressed or released in the current frame, the input system should report that regardless of how many times the input state is queried each frame.
 For this reason, it is important that each instance of the `GamepadStateTracker` is only updated once per frame.
 Multiple calls to `gamepadStateTracker.a` in the same frame should return the same up/held/pressed/released state.

 You can also get the last state that the `GamepadStateTracker` was updated with using `GamepadStateTracker::getLastState`, but you can only determine if a button is up or down (held), but not if it was pressed/released this frame.